We All Have Moles But What Should We Do About Them? | Amoils.com

 How to get rid of unwanted moles naturally

 There are some excellent natural remedies available on line, especially those using essential oils, which you can use successfully in the comfort of your own home.
 The big advantage of a natural home remedy is that there will be no burning or scarring – unlike a chemical or excision solution.
-H-Moles from Healing Natural Oils is just such a formula which takes all the guess work out of a natural remedy and is delivered to your home ready to use and 100% safe and gentle.
+H-Moles from Healing Natural Oils is just such a formula which takes all the guess work out of a natural remedy and is delivered to your home ready to use as a safe and gentle alternative.

 Some old home remedies that have been handed down over the years

 - Honey remedy – simply apply honey to the mole several times a day and it is said that the mole will eventually disappear completely.

 - Walnut remedies – make some cuts into the outer shells of some walnuts and rub the juice that oozes out of these cuts onto the mole.
 The juice may cause a tingling sensation especially in those with a sensitive skin and you may notice the area become darker.
 This means the juice is working on the mole and the removal process has become.